aptech/docs/docs/CR-break.rst

     x = rndn(4,4);

-    //Loop through each row of 'x' using 'r' as the loop
+    // Loop through each row of 'x' using 'r' as the loop
-    //counter
+    // counter
     for r(1, rows(x), 1);
-       //For each row, loop through its elements for c(1, cols(x), 1);
+       // For each row, loop through its elements for c(1, cols(x), 1);
           if c == r;     /* Set the diagonal to 1 */
              x[r,c] = 1;